katmore/database-schema-versioning/README.md

 Additionally, the key words outlined in the following section shall be interpreted as described.

  * **schema name**  : The "name" for a particular schema; it should be brief and reasonably descriptive.
- * **schema version** : A numeric "version" which identifies a particular revision of a database schema.
+ * **schema version** : A numeric "version" which identifies a particular state of a database's structure.
 It must be a numeric value, expressed either as an integer or a float using a decimal point (this makes it simple to keep sorting/succession consistent across different programming environments).
  * **database schema**

 ---